NCAR/HPC-Docs/docs/getting-started/index.md

 ## We're here to help

 Having a problem?
-No worries.
+No worries!

-* If you have a question, check out our comprehensive [user documentation](https://arc.ucar.edu/knowledge_base/61767794).
-* If you need to speak with a human, contact the Help Desk — our [team of live consultants](https://ithelp.ucar.edu/plugins/servlet/desk/site/rc) is happy to communicate with you personally to solve your problem.
+Search through our comprehensive user documentation or contact the [Help Desk](https://ithelp.ucar.edu/plugins/servlet/desk/site/rc) — our team of live consultants are happy to communicate with you personally to solve your problem.

 Getting back on track is quick and easy!